uviclibraries/blender/pre-workshop.md

 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on practice with Blender in order to learn to use key features of the software.
 To participate fully please do the following **before the workshop**:

-Navigate to the [Blender Website] and download Blender.
-This may take a bit so make sure to do this **beforehand**.
+1. Download [Blender](https://www.blender.org/download/){:target="_blank"}.
+This may take a while so be sure to do this beforehand.
-This Blender workshop is catered towards those who have access to a mouse and keyboard.
-Blender is useable without a mouse but is significnatly more difficult and the instructions we have here will not be helpful.
+2. Find a compatible mouse for your laptop or computer and make sure you have a working keyboard for this workshop.

 **put videos for examples**